-- Under the influence of global warming and local urbanization, spring temperatures in Hong Kong exhibit a significant long-term rising trend.
-The chance of normal to above-normal temperature is generally higher.
-Climate models around the world generally forecast weaker-than-normal northeast monsoon over southern China for this spring and hence normal to above-normal temperature over the region is expected.
+- Under the influence of global warming and local urbanization, summer temperatures in Hong Kong exhibit a significant long-term rising trend.
+The chance for normal to above-normal temperature is generally higher.
+Climate models around the world forecast normal to above-normal temperatures over southern China this summer.

-- The majority of climate models around the world forecast normal to below-normal rainfall over the south China coast this spring, which is consistent with the forecasts given by objective statistical methods.
-Taking the above information and the development trend of sea surface temperature of the equatorial Pacific into consideration, the chance for normal to below-normal rainfall in Hong Kong this spring is expected to be slightly higher.
+- The majority of climate models around the world forecast normal to above-normal rainfall over southern China this summer due to anomalous southerlies which favour moisture transport.
+Taking the above information and the development trend of sea surface temperatures of the equatorial Pacific into consideration, the chance for normal to above-normal rainfall in Hong Kong this summer is expected to be slightly higher.

 - Climate prediction centres around the world generate seasonal forecasts, employing a variety of methods including dynamical models, statistical methods, expert judgment and combinations of them.
 Predictions from different centres do not always agree and large discrepancies can occur at times.
 The Observatory adopts an ensemble approach to formulate its seasonal forecast for Hong Kong, taking into consideration available products from major climate prediction centres and the Global-Regional Climate Model (G-RCM) operated in house.
 Thus, the resulting forecast issued by the Observatory may be different from the forecast given by G-RCM.